 Assessment scales share certain features, which are described here as part of a recommended pattern:

-Assessment scales have one or more component observations that can be taken in aggregate to provide an overall score (e.g. [ 248241002 | Glasgow Coma score ]).
+Assessment scales have one or more component observations that can be taken in aggregate to provide an overall score (e.g. [ 248241002 | Glasgow coma score | ]).

-Assessment scale component observations can be represented as a question and answer (e.g. [ 248240001 | Motor response ] = "3") or as a finding (e.g. [ 85157005 | Decorticate posture ]).
+Assessment scale component observations can be represented as a question and answer (e.g. [ 248240001 | Response to pain | ] = "3") or as a finding (e.g. [ 85157005 | Decorticate posture |]).
 Either or both of these representations may need to be communicated, depending on the use case.

 The following Figure shows a sample Glasgow Coma Scale and result.
 A score is given for each of three types of neurological responses.
 A Coma Score of 13 or higher indicates a mild brain injury, 9 to 12 is a moderate injury and 8 or less a severe brain injury.